-MIS budgets show the cost of goods and services required as a minimum by households with given composition.
+MIS budgets show the cost of goods and services required as a minimum for 13 different household types.
 They can be viewed in the following three forms:

 Income requirements at a glance